wolktocs/delaunator-csharp/README.md

       98.888595339607888, 186.629392246050855,
       52.660668968140221, 63.178539267712423
     }
-    Delaunator d = new Delaunator(inputPoints);
+    Delaunator.Triangulation d = new Delaunator.Triangulation(inputPoints);
   }
 }
 ```

-Alternately, you can call the static `Delaunator.From()` method with a `List` of a custom objects and provide functions that extract the x- and y- coordinates.
+Alternately, you can call the static `Delaunator.Triangulation.From()` method with a `List` of a custom objects and provide functions that extract the x- and y- coordinates.
 ```
 using System;
 using System.Collections.Generic;